Skip to Content

 Pregnancy - pregnant woman packing a Hospital Bag.
 Concept photo of pregnant women life style and health care. copy space

 An extremely effective tool to help determine when to go to the hospital is timing contractions.
-If you are unsure on how to time contractions, you can download the app!
-Yes, there’s an app for that.
+If you are unsure on how to time contractions, you can download an app!
+There are so many of them, and most are free.

 Time Between Contractions

 The first thing you need to look for is how far apart the contractions are.
 Contractions are measured from the start of one to the start of the next.
-If you are wanting to labor at home as long as possible consider going when your contractions are around 4 minutes apart.
+Some parents wanting to labor at home as long as possible may go when their contractions are around 3-4 minutes apart.

 Length of Contractions

-Another way to use timing of contractions to labor at home as long as possible is by looking at how long each contraction is lasting.
+Another way to know when to go is to notice how long each contraction is lasting.
 In early labor, contractions average around 30 seconds.
 During active labor, they increase in length to around a minute.
 During transition, they may be even longer at 90 seconds.

 When your contractions are around 4 minutes apart and lasting 60 seconds or longer it might be time to head in to the hospital.